 Make Sure You Give a Statement

 Police will sometimes take a statement from the motorist and not bother to talk to the cyclist after a bicycle accident.
-Make sure to get your side of the story into the accident report, and report all of your injuries, even if they seem minor at the time.
+Make sure to get your side of the story into the accident report.
+Report all of your injuries, even if they seem minor at the time, as they may be more serious later.

 Keep Contact Info and Plate Numbers

-Take a picture of the motorist’s license plate with your phone, and if possible get some additional pictures of the scene.
+Take a picture of the motorist’s license plate with your phone, and if possible get some pictures of the scene.
 Also make sure to retain the motorist’s contact information by taking a picture of their license and insurance registration.
-To ensure they give you the correct phone number, offer to call their phone so that they have your number, too.
+Remember to ensure they give you the correct phone number.
+A good way to do this is to offer to call their phone so that they have your number, too.
 Further, collect contact information from anyone who witnessed the accident.

 Don’t Negotiate with the Driver

 An uneasy motorist may attempt to negotiate with you in order to get out of being held liable for their actions.
-Even if the driver apologizes and accepts blame, he or she may have second thoughts afterwards and may even deny having been at the scene of the accident.
+A driver can apologize and accept blame.
+Then he or she may have second thoughts afterwards and may even deny having been at the scene of the accident.
 Do everything you can to keep the motorist at the scene of the accident with you until police arrive.

 Document Your Injuries

 If you think that you may be injured, seek emergency medical attention.
-It is likely that your injuries are worse than they appear at the time of the accident, so you should be checked out for your own safety.
+It is likely that your injuries are worse than they appear at the time of the accident.
+So, regardless, you should be checked out by medical professionals for your own safety.
 This will also document that you were injured, and that your injuries were severe enough to require emergency treatment in the event that you later decide to file a personal injury lawsuit.

 Don’t Repair Your Bike